ezronis/tweetAnalysis/README.md

+# Twitter Sentiment Analysis Utility

+The goal of this python utility is to clean tweets and analyze the sentiment each tweet.

+### On the to do list:
-# look for methods to remove emoticons
+  - look for methods to remove emoticons
-# compare what the sentiment classification is with and without emoticons
+  - compare what the sentiment classification is with and without emoticons
-# there are 1762 tweets in tweets.json
+  - there are 1762 tweets in tweets.json
-# the data is from http://help.sentiment140.com/for-students
+  - the data is from http://help.sentiment140.com/for-students
-## first column is the polarity of the tweet (0-negative, 2-neutral, 4-positive)
+  - first column is the polarity of the tweet (0-negative, 2-neutral, 4-positive)

 Result: clean_tweets.json
 Snippet of initial DF: